This addendum is mostly a compilation of common-sense items. Most

 delighted little fox, whizzing back into the dunes.
 The fox had obviously

-come out and taunted Freeman (I've seen it happen with our foxes back in
+come out and taunted the dog (I've seen it happen with our foxes back in

-Maryland.)
-Now Freeman is a very good dog, but even he couldn't resist that
+Maryland).
+Now Jackie was a VERY good dog, but even he couldn't resist that

 fox sticking his tongue out at him.
 So, the moral of my anecdote is that